saidfreeds13/Social_syntax_of_street-networks/README.md

 2. Global scale
 3. Local scale

 ### Algorithm 2.
-Interpretation
+Interpretation (In dev)
-Two street hiearhies are exmpolicitly compared
+Two street hierarchies are exmpolicitly compared

 ## C. Method installation ##
 In order to install the package, containng the method use python environmnent such as Colab, Jupeter Notebooks.